DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getsheets_method.md

 ### Returns

-The array of sheets objects.
+The method returns an array of sheets objects

 ### Example